nsipplswezey/VoltAGE/README.md

 Forked react-native-camera for streaming camera frames to DeepBelief learning API.

 Back-end:
-Currently under re-evaluation.
 API using node for authentication, user creation, login, user image storage.

 # How it works:
-In flow chart-ese: User #1 creates a physical object.
+User #1 creates a physical object.
 User #1 trains a convoluted neural net(CNN) to identify the object.
 User #1 can share that classifier parameters with user #2.
 User #2 uses their phone to positively classify the physical object shared by user #2.

 In english: I give you a gift.
 You download the app, which downloads the parametrized CNN from the server.
 You point your phone at the object.
 The CNN recognizes the object, and logs you in with instructions.